develtechmon/slamtec_c1_techdiffbot/README.md

 https://category.yahboom.net/products/md520?variant=39910808911956
 ```

+## Upload Arduino Code
 And lastly, you will have to upload `ROSArduinoBridge.ino` code into your `Arduino Nano`.
 Please refer to this
-userguide on how to `install` and `test` if Encoder and Motor is working
+userguide on how to `install` and `test` if Encoder and Motor is working.
+This code is already compiled together in this package.
 ```
 https://github.com/develtechmon/ROS2/blob/main/UserGuide/ros2_control_arduino_setup.md
 ```

 ## Part 2 : Package Installation Inside RPI and PC

 This is my components for this tutorial